PiotrMakarewicz/social-network-data-migration/docs/datasets.rst

 ----------------------------------------------------
 .. image:: https://github.com/PiotrMakarewicz/social-network-data-migration/blob/main/README_files/huffington_schema.png?raw=true

+The dataset contains data from American news aggregator and blog site `HuffPost <https://www.huffpost.com/>`_.
+It contains data of authors, posts, comments, categories, tags and results of NLP analysis specyfying topic of posts and comments.
+Data consist of 964 580 authors, 105 categories, 468 820 posts, 18 940 014 comments and 1 542 307 tags.
+Posts and comments are time restricted to interval from 2005-12-09 to 2015-03-31.

+NLP analysis results are stored in tables ``topics``, ``post_topic``, ``comment_topic``, ``comment_topic_dziedziczone``, ``divergence``, ``topics_category`` i ``topics_topics_category``.
+Those tables descibe topics of posts and comments defined as sets of keywords which appear in them, ``divergence`` table describes probability of author bringing up some topic given day, tables ``topics_category`` and ``topics_topics_category`` ascribe one of 35 named categories (distinct from categories as defined in original data) to each topic.

+The dataset containing both the source data and NLP analysis results makes for a great resource for testing the use case in which the user decides which tables and columns they choose for the migration.
+We may assume that the user wishes to keep only the source data, therefore discarding the analysis results.

 WOSN Facebook Wall Posts (TSV)
 -------------------------------------------------
 The dataset is a directed network of a small subset of posts to other user's wall on Facebook.
 The nodes are Facebook users, and each directed edge represents a post, linking a post author to the wall owner.
 Because users may write multiple posts on a wall, the network is a multigraph.
 There are also some self-loops in the network as users may post on their own walls.
 Data comes from a paper *B. Viswanath, A. Mislove, Meeyoung Cha and K. P. Gummadi "On the Evolution of User Interaction in Facebook"* presented at the WOSN 2009 conference.
 It contains information about 	46 952 users and 876 993 wall posts.
 Source: `https://socialnetworks.mpi-sws.org/data-wosn2009.html`